supermarius666/Wlang-Compiler/README.md

 These are called “terminals”, in the sense of an “end point” because they don’t lead to any further rule.
 A nonterminal is a named reference to another rule in the grammar.
 It means “play that rule and insert whatever it produces here”.
 In this way, the grammar composes.

-### The Visitor pattern
-The Visitor Pattern is a design pattern that separates algorithms from the object structure on which they operate.
-It allows adding new operations to a set of classes without modifying them, by defining a visitor class that implements an operation for each type of object in the structure.

-Abstract class
-	--> Interpreter
-	--> Printer
-	--> Opimizer

-- [ ] Problems with expr, the Printer and pointers

 ## ByteCode